 Most of the books on the shelves at the Vibrary are by Black authors and authors of color or feature main characters who are Black or persons of color.
 Wines served on the menu are mainly organic or biodynamic and can come paired with charcuterie and cheese.

 Walker sees the Vibrary as a “peaceful oasis for the mind and senses,” a place for the Stone Mountain community to relax and gather over shared interests.
-She regularly hosts book signings, author readings, and wine tastings here, too.
+She regularly hosts book signings, author readings, and wine tastings, too.

 “A great bottle of wine can transport you to the countryside or an exotic locale across the globe,” Walker says.
 “In the same way, books have always been a gateway to adventure and escape.”

-That younger demographic of readers is also helping drive the rising trend in bookstores doubling as cafes and wine bars opening around the country.
+That younger demographic of readers is also helping to drive the rising trend in bookstores doubling as cafes and bars opening around the country.
 And Atlanta appears to be here for it.

-Below are five bookstore cafes and wine bars to check out around Atlanta.
+Below are six bookstore cafes and bars to check out around Atlanta.

 Read Shop — Vinings